The X Factor (American TV series): Judges

 On December 13, 2012, Reid announced that he would not be returning as a judge for a third season, instead opting to focus on Epic Records.
 Spears announced on January 11, 2013, that she would not be renewing her contract for another season, opting to focus on recording her eighth studio album.
 In March 2013, Lovato was announced to be joining Cowell on the panel again for season three.
 In April 2013, it was reported that former judge on The X Factor UK Kelly Rowland was the front-runner to replace Reid.
-In May, it was officially confirmed that Rowland and Paulina Rubio would join Cowell and Lovato for season three.
+In May 2013, the show officially confirmed that Rowland would replace Reid and Paulina Rubio would replace Spears and join Cowell and Lovato for the third season.

 Hosts

 Cowell initially indicated that The X Factor may have two hosts.
-Numerous people were speculated to host the series, including High School Musical star Corbin Bleu, model Marisa Miller, and Dermot O'Leary, host of the UK version.
+Numerous people were speculated to host the series, including High School Musical star Corbin Bleu, model Marisa Miller, and Dermot O'Leary, host of the UK show.
 On May 8, 2011, Nicole Scherzinger and Welsh presenter Steve Jones were announced as co-hosts of the show.
-However, following the departure of judge Cheryl in season one, Scherzinger took her place and Jones became sole host.
+However, Scherzinger would later replace Cheryl Cole on the judging panel.

-After season one, Jones followed Scherzinger and judge Paula Abdul out the door as they were all dismissed from their duties on the show.
-Reports on who was going to replace Jones as the host circulated for months.
-Reality star Khloé Kardashian and Extra host Mario Lopez were confirmed as the two hosts hired.
+After season one, Jones followed judges Paula Abdul and Scherzinger out the door as they were all dismissed from their duties on the show.
+Reality star Khloé Kardashian and Extra host Mario Lopez were confirmed as the two hosts hired, replacing Jones.
 The season two auditions, boot camp, and judges' houses phases of the show went on without hosts as they were not yet confirmed.
 On April 22, 2013, Fox announced that Lopez would return as sole host for season three after Kardashian was not asked back as co-host.